cyclopcam/cyclops/pkg/videoformat/rf1/readme.md

 Inside the header of our index file, we store a 16-bit value that tells us how many packets the file has.
-16 bits seems like a small number for this day and age, but is a limiting factor here?
+16 bits seems like a small number for this day and age, but is it a limiting factor here?
 If we consider that our maximum number of seconds is 1024, and imagine a high framerate of 30 (most systems use 10 fps), then we get 1024 \* 30 = 30720 frames before we hit our 1024-second limit.
 This number is well within the 16-bit limit of 65535.